 Life In Ulster County Photo Series

-Life In Ulster County is an ongoing series where I will draw focus to the people and places of Ulster County,
+Life In Ulster County is a series where I focused on the people and places of Ulster County, NY,

-and see if I can figure out a little bit about how it all works together.
+to see if I could figure out a little bit about how it all works together.